Dave Kung, Ph.D.

 Prior to joining the Center, Dave served as a mathematics professor for more than two decades at St. Mary’s College of Maryland.
 During his time at Maryland’s Public Honors College, he served as chair, lead revisions of the core curriculum, and established an Emerging Scholars program focused on racial equity.
 He has won regional and national awards for his teaching and service.

 Dave recently ended his tenure as director of MAA Project NExT, a professional development program for new faculty in the mathematical sciences.

 Dave has also worked for Transforming Post-Secondary Education in Math (TPSE-Math), and done stints at Fudan University in Shanghai and Lingnan University in Hong Kong.
 He has served on numerous national committees, advisory boards, and editorial boards.

-When travel is safe, he regularly engages audiences on topics from diversity in STEM fields, to mathematics and music, to mind-bending paradoxes.
-His two video series for The Great Courses have been best sellers.
+Dave regularly engages audiences on topics from diversity in STEM fields, to mathematics and music, to mind-bending paradoxes.
+His two-video series for The Great Courses have been best sellers.

 Ph.D., Mathematics (Harmonic Analysis), University of Wisconsin, Madison

 Chair, AMS Impact on Teaching and Learning of Mathematics Award Selection Committee (2021-present)

 Member, MAA Committee on the Inclusivity Prize (2020–2022)